Bloechle/ZigZag/README.md

 **ZigZag** is both an image binarization and background removal algorithm.
 It is the follow-up to **YinYang**, our previous image binarization algorithm.
 ZigZag is faster, more precise, and simpler than YinYang.

 The **zigzag.jar** Java archive is generated periodically from the source code for convenience.
-Be careful, as it may not be the latest version.
+Be careful, as it may not be the latest version (but should).

 ## **Requires**